 By Lisa Newburger, LISW-S

 Lisa Newburger, LISW-S, a.k.a.
-Diana Directive, is a TMJ queen who provides humorous ways to deal with difficult topics.
-She can be reached through www.discussdirectives.com.
+Diana Directive, provides humorous ways to deal with difficult topics.
+Check out Diana’s webpage at www.discussdirectives.com.